Thousands of Kobe Bryant fans gather in Los Angeles to mourn his death

 "He's very down to earth — a real dad," Hernandez said.
 "You could see the connection with his daughters.
 Watching him — he was the reason I kept going to Lakers games."

-Ryan Rameah, 28, also picked up some gear at a Lids store in Santa Monica in the aftermath of Bryant’s death.
-He said Bryant inspired people to be motivated, even if they didn’t necessarily care about basketball.
+Ryan Rameah, 28, also picked up some gear at a Lids store in Santa Monica.
+He said Bryant inspired people to be motivated, even if they didn't necessarily care about basketball.

 "He had such an impact on and off the court," Rameah said.
 "This to me falls as one of the biggest events in sports history."